-Getting a visa is very simple with 1stQuest.
-Fill in an online application form and pay the service fee.
-We’ll do the paperwork and get you an authorization code from the Iranian Ministry of Foreign Affairs (MFA) in 2 working days.
-When you receive the code, it means that your visa is ready and you just need to collect it.
-In fact, an authorization code (also spelled as authorisation code or called reference code) is the electronic receipt for your visa.
+Fill in an online application form, pay the service fee and we’ll do the paperwork for you.
+We’ll get you an authorization code from the Iranian Ministry of Foreign Affairs (MFA) and send it to you within 2 business days.
+When you receive the code, it means that your visa is ready.
+In fact, an authorization code (also called reference code) is the electronic receipt for your visa.

-To obtain a visa to travel to Iran, you can also refer to an Iranian embassy in person or use the website of the Iranian Ministry of Foreign Affairs (MFA).
-However, individuals applying directly from a(n) embassy/consulate or MFA’s website are reporting very long waiting time and high rejection rates (see here to read more on travelers’ experience).
+To obtain a visa to travel to Iran, you can also go to an Iranian embassy in person or refer to the website of the Iranian Ministry of Foreign Affairs (MFA).
+However, individuals applying directly through Iranian embassies or the MFA’s website have experienced long waiting times and high rejection rates (see here to read travellers’ experiences with this).

 How to get an Iran visa on arrival (VOA)?

 Then, upon your arrival, you will hand the submission receipt to the visa officer at the airport and receive your VOA.

 What’s the best time to apply for an Iranian visa?
 How Early?

-Duration, extension, and validity of Iranian visa
+Duration, extension, and validity of Iranian tourist visa

 Iran visa for American, Canadian, and British citizens

 American, British, and Canadian passport holders can enter Iran only if they are accompanied by an authorized tour guide.
-This, however, doesn't mean that your tour guide will watchdog you during the trip.
+But don’t worry, this doesn't mean that your tour guide will watchdog you during the trip.
 You’ll have your free time to find things on your own and negotiate every aspect of your travel to customize your visit.

-Visa requirements for Indian and Pakistani citizens
+Visa requirements for Pakistani citizens

 How to enter Iran without a visa?
 Visa-free zones: Kish and Qeshm